-The specified flexible beam thickness (gap) is $250 \,\mu\text{m}$ .
+The specified flexible beam thickness (gap) is $250 \ \mu m$ .
 Four gaps are measured for each flexible joint (2 in the x direction and 2 in the y direction).
 The "beam thickness" is then estimated as the mean between the gaps measured on opposite sides.

-A histogram of the measured beam thicknesses is shown in Figure 4.27.
-The measured thickness is less than the specified value of $250 \,\mu\text{m}$ , but this optical method may not be very accurate because the estimated gap can depend on the lighting of the part and of its proper alignment.
-However, what is more important than the true value of the thickness is the consistency between all flexible joints.
+A histogram of the measured beam thicknesses is shown in Figure 4.29.
+The measured thickness is less than the specified value of $250 \mu m$ , but this optical method may not be very accurate because the estimated gap can depend on the lighting of the part and of its proper alignment.